 Beeswax is the only naturally occurring wax.
-Vegetable waxes must be rendered from fruit or leaves like bay berries or candelilla leaves.
+Vegetable waxes must be rendered from fruit or leaves, like bayberries or candelilla leaves.
 Other waxes like soy wax or paraffin are produced by a toxic chemical process.
 Beeswax is wax, right out of the beehive.

 I’ve spent the last few months researching some of the amazing things beeswax has been used for through history.
-From paintings to funeral rites, from healthcare to household products, beeswax is the universal element that infuses our lives with comfort and sweetness.
+From paintings to funeral rites, from healthcare to household products, it is the universal element that infuses our lives with comfort and sweetness.

-Things to make with beeswax?
+Things to make with beeswax

-- 37 tealight candles
+- 37 tealight candles to replace paraffin tealights.

 - 3 pairs of taper candles for your dining room table

-- 16 beeswax Christmas ornaments
+- 16 Christmas ornaments for your tree

 - 20 different moisturizer or body butter recipes